TomasZlamal/cpi/README.md

 C++ always seems to be behind in terms of tools and setup.
 Rust has a great toolset ecosystem, and so does Java.
 Most other languages do aswell.
 But C++ doesn't really have one.
 The only thing that comes to mind is clang's toolchain.
 There's obviously Visual Studio, but that forces you to use an IDE, and isn't dependent only on your terminal.

 That's what this collection of tools tries to fix.
 It promises to be a CLI powerhouse for your C++ projects.
+## Quick overview
+This tool allows you to quickly setup c++ projects and to add boilerplate (like splitting up class definitions into implementations and definitions).
+There should be some utility functions later, like counting the total lines of code in a project (`cpi loc`).

+If you want to use the splitting up tools, read more about the `initcpi` tool and `create` group of tools.
 ## Building & setup
 Here's how to build this library & use cpi:
 ```bash